 We offer Skype Counselling.
-This is sometimes called Video Counselling, Online Counselling, Web Counselling or eTherapy.
+This is sometimes called Video Counselling, Online Counselling Services, Web Counselling or eTherapy.
 Video counselling can be set up through Skype, Facetime or Hangout.

 We do not offer chat, text-based nor phone counselling, as we believe online counselling via video provides a higher quality professional service.

 We know that it is not always easy for clients to attend face to face counselling.
 Online counselling via video fills a necessary service void and expands our ability to provide a service to those who live outside of Sydney.